ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 In that form, however, the question is quite useless, as the name given by the user is not recovered.
 Thus, feeds read from the user are almost invariably stored in variables so that the read feeds can be used later in the program.

-The following example program asks for the user's name and greets him or her in person:
+The following example program asks for the user's name and greets them in person:

 ```javascript
      const name = prompt('Type your name.');